-Corporate items overall had a net overspend of £3.42m.
-However, this is mostly due to year-end adjustments to the General Fund working balance.
+Corporate items overall had a net overspend of £0.9m.

+This is mostly due to year-end adjustments to the General Fund working balance.
 Service underspends are automatically credited in to the General Fund working balance.
 The Council policy is to keep the General Fund working balance at £1.50m.
 This means that where there are service underspends, these need to be taken out of the General Fund working balance and put into the General Reserve.
 These will show as variances in the opposite direction to the service underspends, indicating that more has been put into reserves than was budgeted for.
-A summary of how the £3.42m is made up is as follows:
+A summary of how the £0.94m is made up is as follows: